gungunsingh8391-star/linux-progress/linux_theory.md

 ## Redirection operator (>) vs Pipeline operator (|)
 1. '>' connects a command with a file.
 Be careful using this.
-2. | will take the stdout of a command as stdin for another command.
+2. | will take the stdout of a command as stdin for another command. we can use filters with |, ex: sort, uniq, uniq -d, tee, grep.